District 10 - Mille Lacs area

 District 9 - Brainerd area

 CO Bob Mlynar (Aitkin) worked angling and snowmobile activity.
-Training was attended and an incidental fisher and deer-feeding complaint were handled.
+Training was also completed.

 District 11 - St. Cloud area